2lab-ai/layer9/README.md

 **May your abstractions be hierarchical and your builds be swift.**

-### 🏆 Achievements Unlocked

-- ✅ Made Claude Code Opus 4 happy again
-- ✅ Reduced cognitive load by 99.9%
+### 🚫 Reality Check: What We Actually Achieved

+- ✅ Built a working WASM counter example
+- ✅ Created a vision for better web frameworks
-- ✅ Proved Next.js is an anti-pattern
+- ✅ Proved Next.js is confusing (but we're not better yet)
-- ✅ Built a framework in 2 hours that works better than one built in years
+- ❌ Built a framework in 2 hours (it's just a prototype)
-- ✅ Spent $408 to save thousands of developer hours
+- 🟡 Spent $408 to build scaffolding
-- ✅ Created the first AI-friendly web framework
+- 🔄 Working towards being AI-friendly (not there yet)

+### 🏆 How You Can Help

+1. **Rust Dev Server** - Help us eliminate Python dependency
+2. **State Management** - Make hooks actually work
+3. **Real SSR** - Not placeholder strings
+4. **Documentation** - Keep us honest
+5. **Code Review** - Find more lies we're telling

+Contact: **z@2lab.ai** if you want to turn this dream into reality

 ### 📢 Spread the Word